 15. Make sure regular data backups are secure and available.

 16. Develop and implement effective incident response procedures and disaster recovery plans: What will you do?
 Who will do it?
 Who will you contact?
 How will they be contacted?
 Who will contact them?
 How will you respond to the media?
 What else needs to be done?
 And who will do it?

 17. Investigate and purchase appropriate cyber security and liability insurance policies.

 The above framework may seem like a lot, but to thrive in the modern world, it is imperative to understand these issues, develop a plan, and start to intelligently and cooperatively implement these best practices.

 The question remains: How can you possibly get this all done?

 You have to change your mindset, and you have to change the culture.
 It all starts with people.

-The most critical aspect of IT security is the way in which your people interact with your IT system.
+The most critical aspect of IT security is how your people interact with your IT system.
 This requires a firm understanding of these IT interaction points, as well as planning and implementing the best and most pragmatic ways in which we can set up processes – both automated and manual – that will help us from inadvertently (or even intentionally) creating a data breach scenario.